yobazy/MyFinance/issues_checks.md

 [] Smart Auto-cateogization should be hidden until enabled [] Remove debug current categories
-[] uncategorized transactions still show even if category assigned
+[] uncategorized transactions still show even if category assigned [] when bulk categorizing the number shows only the count on the current page, the notification shows the true number.

 Checks:
 [] Amex populates right